 My symptoms include tingling in the mouth; pain and tingling from the neck through my hands, I have changes in skin temperature and color from white to red, a gag reflex or choking sensation, choking sensations; pressure headaches.
 I have a history of shoulder surgeries and a cervical fusion.
 I cannot get help.

 Strange sensations in the skin

-In the video below with Ross Hauser, MD and Brian Hutcheson DC, a discussion chronic skin sensations that are pretty common symptoms and findings in cases of cervical instability.
+In the video below with Ross Hauser, MD, and Brian Hutcheson DC, a discussion of chronic skin sensations that can be common symptoms and findings in cases of cervical instability.
 These include symptoms like abnormal temperature regulation over half of their body or certain areas that are hot or cold compared to the rest of the body as well as specific areas that are hypersensitive or numb compared to the rest of the body, and other odd skin sensations, including localized swelling, vibration, and severe itching that have not been resolved by other traditional treatments by a dermatologist, rheumatologist, neurologist, etc.

 The stories above may be a familiar tale.
-One of the common characteristics that you may share with these story examples is that you are getting a lot or treatments that are only addressing the symptoms.
-So you may be on medications for gastrointestinal distress because your swallowing difficulties my be leading to digestive problems.
-Your problems with sweating may be being with medications.
+One of the common characteristics that you may share with these story examples is that you are getting a lot of treatments that are only addressing the symptoms.
+So you may be on medications for gastrointestinal distress because your swallowing difficulties may be leading to digestive problems.
+Your problems with sweating may begin with medications.
 Your headaches may be being treated with medications, you may be on medications for dizziness, you may have had Botox injections, cortisone injections, topical creams, ointments, and a shopping bag filled with other things.
 But nothing you are doing is helping you.